-What is an Electrical Circuit?
+What Is an Electrical Circuit?

 An electrical circuit is created when a continuous pathway is formed that allows current (electrons) to flow.
-In our illustration above, power comes from the service panel and electrons continuously flow through the hot wire to the load (which is a lightbulb in this case), and back to the service panel through the neutral wire.
+In our illustration above, power comes from the service panel and electrons continuously flow through the hot wire to the load (which is a lightbulb in this case), and back again to the service panel through the neutral wire.

 Single-Pole Switch Basics

 Now let’s introduce a switch.
 A switch is a device that can make or break a circuit, creating an easy way to turn the light/device on or off.